 Not to mention, online courses are a lucrative companion product to monetize your message!
 Especially if you're an author or an aspiring author.
 It's easy to turn your book into an online course (or vice versa!), and what better way to funnel your tribe into your other programs ... which often leads to coaching, live events and much more!

-In this four-week program, I’m going to break down my entire system into easy, manageable steps…
+In this program, I break down my entire system into easy, manageable steps…